mountaineerbr/shellChatGPT/README.md

 #### Voice In and Out + Chat Completions

-🗣️ Chat completion with **Whisper**:
+🗣️ Chat completion with audio in and out (Whisper plus TTS):

-    chatgpt.sh -ccw
+    chatgpt.sh -ccwz

-Chat in Portuguese with voice in and out:
+Chat in Portuguese with Whisper and set _onyx_ as the TTS voice:

-    chatgpt.sh -cczw pt
+    chatgpt.sh -ccwz -- pt -- onyx

+**Chat mode** provides a conversational experience, prompting the user to confirm each step.
+For less verbose and automated execution, set `options -vvv`.

 ### Chat Mode of Text Completions